Why a Gay Financial Planner Just Might Be Best for You

 - Make sure your financial planner works on the Fiduciary Standard.
 This means that they put your financial best interests before their own and must offer unbiased advice.
 Want to know if they are working under the fiduciary standard?
 Just ask.

 - If you are approaching retirement, you may also want to consider your advisor’s age.
-If they are much older than you, will they still be working when you need them most in the later years of your own retirement?
+Will they still be working when you need them most in the later years of your own retirement if they are way older than you?
 If not, is there a younger partner in place to assure seamless succession?

 If your prospective financial advisor passes muster with flying colors on all the above, then you ask if he or she is a fiscally fabulous LGBT Financial Planner.
 Affirmative?
 Hop on your unicorn and ride on over to their office and let them help you maximize your money while you maximize your life.